gluobe/container-workshop/Lab 6 - Create an Openshift application/README.md

 ## Conclusion

 Congratulations, You have successfully completed this lab!
-You learned some basic Container Management concepts and how to work with Openshift via the commandline.
+You learned how webhooks, base-images, repositories work and how to create your own Openshift application using the Openshift `new-app` command.

-Continue to the next lab. ([Next lab](../Lab%207%20-%20Rejoin%20a%20cluster))
+Continue to the next lab. ([Next lab](../Lab%207%20-%20Improving%20the%0application))